telerik/ajax-docs/controls/scheduler/customizing-the-advanced-form/using-javascript-jquery-and-css.md

 ---
 title: Using Javascript jQuery and CSS
-page_title: Using Javascript jQuery and CSS | UI for ASP.NET AJAX Documentation
+page_title: Using Javascript jQuery and CSS | RadScheduler for ASP.NET AJAX Documentation
 description: Using Javascript jQuery and CSS
 slug: scheduler/customizing-the-advanced-form/using-javascript-jquery-and-css
 tags: using,javascript,jquery,and,css